-2. There will be three homework assignments.
-Homework assignments will be distributed via Canvas, and should be submitted via Canvas by the deadline indicated on the assignment.
+1. There will be three homework assignments.
+Homework assignments will be distributed via Canvas and should be submitted via Gradescope (linked from Canvas) by the deadline indicated on Canvas.
 Homework assignments consist of short reports (with a predetermined maximum number of pages) and/or analyses of topics related to different parts of the course: 1) key privacy concepts; 2) privacy technologies; 3) privacy economics and policy.
 Homework assignments will be graded based on the clarity and validity of your arguments and analysis.
 You can use the Objectives Rubric attached at the end of this syllabus as a guideline to these criteria.
+In addition, please carefully check the Grading Rubric at the end of each HW assignment to understand how to effectively complete each HW, and how we will grade your efforts.